Why Most Conscious Wellness Brands Feel the Same in 2026

 What this comes down to

-The conscious wellness industry is growing.
-The demand is there.
-The opportunity to build a brand that excels in this space is real.
+The conscious wellness industry is growing, the demand is there, and there is a real opportunity to build a brand that excels in this space.

-The key is to build with intention at the centre.
+The key is to build something unique from the centre, rather than looking for surface level differentiators.
 A brand built around real depth meets the depth its customers are looking for.
-They're drawn to brands that have done the deeper work to know what they're about, and show it.
+They're drawn to brands that have done the deeper work to know what they're about.

 The Brand Lens is the foundation of this work.
 It doesn't have to be loud.
 It doesn't have to be complicated.
 It just has to be true to the brand, and something no one else in the category has done.
 The brands that get this right are the ones who will lead the next decade of conscious wellness.

-If you'd like to go deeper on the Brand Lens concept itself, and on how to start uncovering yours, the full piece on the Brand Lens is here.
+If you'd like to go deeper on the Brand Lens concept itself, and on how to start uncovering yours, the full piece on the Brand Lens is below:

 Kat Fletcher